plomgrading/plom/doc/source/returning.rst

     TODO: One way to access this information is through the :doc:`module-plom-manager`.

-Once we are mopping up the last few questions, and it becomes important to know what is tasks are left to do.
+Once we are mopping up the last few questions, and it becomes important to know what tasks are left to do.
 You can get a quick overview on the command line::